lucyparsons/OpenOversight/DEPLOY.md

 # Contact

-If you're running into installation problems, please open an issue or email us `info AT lucyparsonslabs DOT com`
+If you're running into installation problems, please open an issue or email us `info AT lucyparsonslabs DOT com`.